kianho/pconpy/README.md

 `legacy` branch of this repository.

-## Motivation
+## About

-_Contact maps_ are a reduced representation of 3D structure that are invariant to affine transformations.
-This enables the researcher to perform a rapid visual exploratory data analysis of a protein structure without the need for 3D rendering.
-Additionally, the 2D matrix representation of a contact map (known as a _contact matrix_) can naturally be used as numeric input in subsequent automated knowledge discovery or machine learning tasks.
+A _contact map_ is a 2D representation of protein structure that is invariant to affine transformations.
+It enables the rapid visual exploratory data analysis of protein structural features without 3D rendering software.
+Additionally, the underlying 2D matrix of a contact map, known as a _contact matrix_, can naturally be used as numeric input in subsequent automated knowledge discovery or machine learning tasks.
+PConPy generates publication-quality renderings of contact maps, and the related distance- and hydrogen bond maps.

 ## History